iamtienng/education-management/README.md

 * In Application, you can manage (Create, Read, Update, Delete) Students, Classes and Courses.

 ### Credits
-- The Education Management is a project built with Java Swing and MySQL developed by Tien Nguyen.
+- The Education Management is a project built with Java Swing and MySQL developed by Tien M. Nguyen.
-- Initial concept and development was done by Tien Nguyen.
+- Initial concept and development was done by Tien M. Nguyen.